What Does a Debate Chair Do?

 This role may be a good match for you if:

-- You can create a welcoming atmosphere for often-nervous participants, filling the room with a confident, spirited welcome.
+- You can create a welcoming atmosphere for often-nervous participants.

 - You’re able to notice and willing to intervene promptly with sensitivity, humor, and authority when people deviate from the format.

 - You can set your personal views aside and show no positive or negative reaction to the views participants express.

 - You can create space for everyone to participate, including as many people as possible.

 - You’re willing to set aside what you already know about debates in order to learn and apply the debate model we use.

 - All Chairs must be members of Braver Angels and have attended a national debate.

 - Chair trainees must complete the Chair Training module in the Members Portal of the BA Website including written material and videos: Braver Angels Debate Chair Training Manual

 - If you want to be an On-land/in person Chair only, you will then attend an orientation session with an experienced Chair, observe a debate as a staff/observer and then be qualified as an in-person chair only.
 (Please email us at [email protected] when you have completed steps 1 and 2 to schedule an orientation)

 - Read the Whip and Chair Training Guide, view the Online Whip Training Video and the Online Chair Video

 - Attend an orientation session with an experienced online Chair.
 (Please email us at [email protected] when you have completed Step 3 to schedule an orientation.)